 The public is generally aware that asbestos is dangerous, but you may be surprised to learn that the U.S. government does not regulate its use in certain household products and school supplies.
 While many companies exercise due diligence in eliminating this known toxin, others are less careful about protecting consumers, and the results can be devastating.
 In a recent example, the U.S. Public Interest Research Group (PIRG) uncovered a dangerous amount of tremolite asbestos fibers in all the Playskool crayons they tested.
-Now PIRG and other advocacy groups are calling for Hasbro (the parent company of Playskool) to recall their crayons, and for manufacturer Leap Year Publishing to review their tests.
+Now PIRG and other advocacy groups are calling for Hasbro (the parent company of Playskool) to recall their crayons, and for the manufacturer, Leap Year Publishing, to review their tests.

 Playskool crayons are a staple for some back-to-school shoppers and parents, and they are sold virtually everywhere, from Dollar Tree to Amazon.
 As they are intended for children, it’s all the more vital that these products be rigorously tested before release.
 By failing to prevent asbestos from contaminating crayons, Hasbro and Leap Year Publishing may have acted negligently and harmed families across the country in the process.
 In this post, our mesothelioma attorneys at The Ferraro Law Firm, P.A. will discuss the dangers of this toxic substance, and advise you on what you can do to protect your family if you’ve been exposed.